saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 * `destroy()`: This method of `DisposableBean` interface will be called if a bean has implemented it
 * `destroy-method`: in case you have used an xml configuration, custom destroy method defined via this attribute will be called. (no need to define it, if you have used @PreDestroy or java based configuration `@Bean(destroyMethod = "")` ).

+### List the different ways to Inject Dependencies in Spring:

+From the Spring documentation, DI exists in two major variants: *Constructor-based* and *Setter-based* but *field injection* is also used when you apply `@Autowired` annotation on a field.
+This is all done using Java Reflection.
+But we will not dig there, we will just follow Spring convention:
+*We focus on the plumbing so you can focus on the business logic*.

+###